 Sole Proprietors pay Self-Employment Tax (SE tax), which comprises Social Security and Medicare taxes.

 Finally, the IRS requires businesses to use electronic funds transfer (EFTPS) to make all federal tax deposits.

 State Payroll Taxes

 As part of the payroll process, employers are also required to withhold state income tax in states that collect income tax.
-There are currently seven states with no state income tax (Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming).
-New Hampshire and Tennessee do not tax wages; however, they do tax investment income and interest.
 In states with state income tax, the amount withheld is based on employees’ W4s.

-In addition to state income tax, some states also require employers to pay a State Unemployment Tax, or SUTA.
+In addition to state income tax, some states also require employers to pay a State Unemployment Tax, (SUTA).
 SUTA is paid to your state’s unemployment benefits fund.
 If an employee is laid off, he or she can collect state unemployment insurance.